jyw321/0.My-Work-in-Progress/README.md

 # My-Work-in-Progress
-My own projects created for courseworks, internships and personal interests
+Here, you will find my own projects created for courseworks, internships and personal interests

 Python codes to automate video file processing and transcoding tasks designed for New York-based La MaMa Experimental Theatre Club Archive.
 [Microservice for video file processing and transcoding](https://github.com/jyw321/ProcessVideo_LaMaMa.git)